995 Fifth Avenue

-995 Fifth Avenue is a 16-story co-op apartment building at 995 Fifth Avenue and East 81st Street on the Upper East Side of Manhattan, New York City, across Fifth Avenue from Central Park and the Metropolitan Museum of Art's Fifth Avenue building.
+995 Fifth Avenue is a 16-story co-op apartment building at the southeast corner of Fifth Avenue and East 81st Street on the Upper East Side of Manhattan, New York City, across Fifth Avenue from Central Park and the Metropolitan Museum of Art's Fifth Avenue building.
 It was constructed in 1926 as The Stanhope Apartment Hotel and designed by Rosario Candela.
 The building was converted to a residential co-op with 26 units in 2005 and renamed The Stanhope.
-It has since been renamed simply 995 Fifth Avenue.
+It has since been renamed to its address.